Piece of Me: Chart performance

 On November 17, 2007, "Piece of Me" debuted at number sixty-five on the U.S. Billboard Hot 100.
 On February 9, 2008, the song peaked at number 18.
 It was the second consecutive single from Blackout to reach number one on the Billboard Hot Dance Club Songs chart.
 The song shipped over 2,000,000 copies in the United States, earning a platinum certification by the Recording Industry Association of America (RIAA).
 As of March 2015, "Piece of Me" has sold 1.9 million digital downloads in the United States according to Nielsen SoundScan.
 It is her sixth best-selling digital single in the country.
 In Canada, the song debuted at number 37 on the Canadian Hot 100 for the week of November 17, 2007.
 For the week of April 26, 2008, it reached its peak position of number five.
 "Piece of Me" was certified platinum by the Canadian Recording Industry Association (CRIA) for paid digital downloads of 40,000.

 In Australia, "Piece of Me" debuted at the ARIA Singles Chart at number two on February 4, 2008 – for the week ending date February 10, 2008.
 The song has shipped over 70,000 copies in Australia, earning a platinum certification by the Australian Recording Industry Association (ARIA).
 In New Zealand, the song debuted at number 34 on the New Zealand Singles Chart on December 31, 2007 – for the week ending date January 6, 2008.
 It was certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales over 7,500 copies.

 In the United Kingdom, "Piece of Me" debuted at number 69 on the UK Singles Chart on December 23, 2007 – for the week ending December 29, 2007.
 After its physical CD release, the song peaked at number two on the chart on January 13, 2008 – for the week ending date January 19, 2008.
 According to the Official Charts Company, the song has sold 276,000 copies in Britain.
-In the Republic of Ireland, the song debuted at number 27 on the Irish Singles Chart on December 14, 2007 – for the week ending date December 20, 2007.
+In Ireland, the song debuted at number 27 on the Irish Singles Chart on December 14, 2007 – for the week ending date December 20, 2007.
 It peaked at the top of the chart on January 4, 2008 – for the week ending date January 10, 2008 – where it remained for two consecutive weeks.
 "Piece of Me" achieved similar success across continental Europe, peaking inside the top ten in the European Hot 100 Singles chart, Austria, Denmark, Finland and Sweden and reaching the top forty in Belgium (Flanders and Wallonia), Czech Republic, Italy and the Netherlands.